IntegratedMind19/BTC-Volatility-Forecast/knowledge_base/output_format.md

 The confidence index reflects how reliable the forecast is, by considering multiple internal indicators.
 It is not a probability such that the forecast is accurate.

 Greater confidence index generally indicates:
-- Strong agreement within the Random Forest Model
+- Strong agreement among the model's internal estimates
 - Stronger persistence of recent volatility

 Lower confidence index generally indicates: